 - Increased revenue from customer referrals

-The business benefits of optimizing the customer journey are clear, as the same study by Aberdeen Group found that a tiny percentage of businesses have a process to map out the customer journey, resulting in a huge opportunity for any business who maps out their customer journey to get results.
+The business benefits of the customer journey mapping are clear, as the same study by Aberdeen Group found that a tiny percentage of businesses have a process to map out the customer journey, resulting in a huge opportunity for any business who maps out their customer journey to get results.
 This will ensuring you obtain and keep that competitive edge.